matehc/Huddle-landing-page_frontendMentor/README.md

 Areas I would like to continually focus on in future are:

-Thought Process: All projects requires planning and a good thought process.
+-Thought Process: All projects requires planning and a good thought process.
 I think i need to work on this aspect in future in order for me achieve a better result in my future projects.

 -Bem Methodology: I understand the importance of using the BEM methodology and as such would like to improve on how i name my classes for better styling and reusability.